xebialabs/love-demo/workshop/README.md

 # Start up the XL DevOps Platform

+* If you are already running XL Deploy or XL Release on your local machine, please stop them.
-1. Start up the XL DevOps Platform:
+* Start up the XL DevOps Platform:
 ```
 $ docker-compose up --build
 ```

-1. Wait for XL Deploy and XL Release to have started up.
-This will have occured when the following line is shown in the logs:
+* Wait for XL Deploy and XL Release to have started up.
+This will have occurred when the following line is shown in the logs:
 ```
 devops-as-code-demo_xl-cli_1 exited with code 0
 ```

+* Open the XL Deploy UI at http://localhost:4516
+* Log in with username `admin` and password `admin`
+* Open the XL Release UI at http://localhost:5516
+* Log in with username `admin` and password `admin`
+* Open a new terminal window and go to the directory where you checked out the `devops-as-code-workshop` repository.

 # Install the XL CLI